OnePlus Open vs Motorola razr (2023)

 Who should buy each?

-Choose the Motorola razr (2023) if: you want a foldable phone on a budget, need a lightweight device for daily use, or prefer a unique design with a vegan leather finish.
+Choose the Motorola razr (2023) if: you want a stylish foldable at a lower price, need decent battery life for daily use, or prefer a lighter device for portability.
 (6.9" display, 144 Hz refresh)

 Conclusion